BiscuitOS/HardStack/Algorithem/tree/rb-tree/Insert/Case2/README.md

 * rb_run.c

-  The userspace demo code which descibe how to insert root node into rbtree.
+  The userspace demo code which descibe how to use rbtree.

 #### Usage